pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 The `--update-strategy` flag accepts two values (`merge` (default) and `replace`).

-This flag can be used to control whether configuration properties/values passed in via `--file workload.yaml` for an existing workload will `merge` with, or completely `replace` (or overwrite), existing on-cluster properties/values set for a workload.
+This flag may be used to control whether configuration properties and values passed through `--file workload.yaml` for an existing workload `merge` with, or completely `replace` (or overwrite), existing on-cluster properties or values set for a workload.

-**Note:** All `tanzu apps workload apply` commands will employ the `merge` update strategy if not specified otherwise by explicitly using the flag and setting its value to `replace`.
+**Note** All `tanzu apps workload apply` commands employs the `merge` update strategy if not specified otherwise by explicitly using the flag and setting its value to `replace`.

 With the default `merge`:

-If the `--file workload.yaml` deletes an existing on-cluster property/value, that property will not be removed from the on-cluster definition.
+If the `--file workload.yaml` deletes an existing on-cluster property or value, that property is not be removed from the on-cluster definition.
-If the `--file workload.yaml` includes a new property/value - it will be added to the on-cluster workload properties/values.
+If the `--file workload.yaml` includes a new property/value - it is added to the on-cluster workload properties/values.
-If the `--file workload.yaml` updates an existing value for a property, that property's value on-cluster will be updated.
+If the `--file workload.yaml` updates an existing value for a property, that property's value on-cluster is updated.

 With `replace`:

-The on-cluster workload will be updated to exactly what has been specified in the `--file workload.yaml` definition.
+The on-cluster workload is updated to exactly what is specified in the `--file workload.yaml` definition.

 The intent of the current default merge strategy is to prevent unintentional deletions of critical properties from existing workloads.

-However, it has been found that this default strategy is counter-intuitive for users and `merge` has been deprecated as of TAP v1.4.0.
-The default update strategy will be switched to `replace` in 2024.
+However, it is found that this default strategy is counter-intuitive for users and `merge` is deprecated as of Tanzu Application Platform v1.4.0.
+The default update strategy is switched to `replace` in 2024.

-Examples of the outcomes of both `merge` and `replace` update strategies are provided below:
+Examples of the outcomes of both `merge` and `replace` update strategies are provided in the following:

-- ```bash
+- ```console
   # Export workload if there is no previous yaml definition
   tanzu apps workload get spring-petclinic --export > spring-petclinic.yaml